To the old lady in the supermarket,

 I don’t care how old you are, you don’t disrespect another’s choices for their children’s names – no matter what they are.

 Being old and having no filter is not an excuse.
-I know heaps of old people who wouldn’t dream of saying anything so rude because they have decent manners!
+I know lots of old people wouldn’t dream of saying anything so rude because they have decent manners!

-So old lady in the supermarket, if you can’t control your judgey, negative opinions when it comes to conversing with strangers then I suggest you keep your thoughts to yourself and/or don’t ask questions you might not like the answer to.
+So old lady in the supermarket, if you can’t control your judgy, negative opinions when it comes to conversing with strangers then I suggest you keep your thoughts to yourself and don’t ask questions you might not like the answer to.

 And if I ever see you again you can be sure I’ll be walking the other way and not stopping for a chat because honestly, ain’t nobody got time for that.